 To modify a Flight ID select "Modify" and press the rotary knob.
 A submenu "Select FID" is displayed.
-See 3.4.2.4 for details.
+See chapter 3.4.2.4 for details.

-After the desired Flight ID is selected the submenu "Edit FID Param." is displayed and the parameters of the Flight ID can be modified (see 3.4.2.1).
+After the desired Flight ID is selected the submenu "Edit FID Param." is displayed and the parameters of the Flight ID can be modified (see chapter 0).